 Job scams can be tricky to spot.
 Fraudsters may advertise fake positions in the same places that actual employers use to market real jobs.
 This includes employment sites like Indeed, social media platforms like LinkedIn, newspapers and classified ads, and even television, radio, and billboards.

-Sometimes — especially when a resume is uploaded to a job site — scammers may even approach the person who uploaded it directly, asking them to apply for a fake position that they’re qualified for.
+Sometimes—especially when a resume is uploaded to a job site—scammers may even approach the person who uploaded it directly, asking them to apply for a fake position that they’re qualified for.

 Some job scams are more elaborate than others, but among the most common are:

 Reshipping job scams: Scammers often enlist “quality control managers” or “virtual personal assistants” to receive packages at their homes.
 The “workers” are then asked to repackage and reship the goods that are delivered to them.
 Trouble is, those goods were bought using stolen credit cards or counterfeit money orders.
-In addition to being unknowingly part of a fraudulent scheme, victims who share their PII to apply for these fake roles also put their identity at risk.
+In addition to being unknowingly part of a fraudulent scheme, victims who share their personal information to apply for these fake roles also put their identity at risk.

 Headhunter scams: Fraudsters may also reach out to job seekers directly and pose as staffing agents claiming that they’re ready to help them find work.
 Instead, they steal victims’ money or personal information.
 If someone claiming to be a headhunter asks you for payment upfront, beware.
 Legitimate staffing agents receive payment from the employer, not the person searching for a job.

 Fake check scams: Fraudulent checks are worked into many employment scams.
 In some scenarios, scammers send a “new hire” a fake check to cover their first paycheck, work-from-home supplies, or tuition for a certification class.
-Then, they request that the employee send some of the money back via a peer-to-peer payment app — before they’ve had a chance to cash the bogus check.
-When the check eventually bounces — a process that could take weeks — the victim is out of the money they sent.
+Then, they request that the employee send some of the money back via a peer-to-peer payment app—before they’ve had a chance to cash the bogus check.
+When the check eventually bounces—a process that could take weeks—the victim is out of the money they sent.

 How to spot the red flags of a job scam